electricimp/impTest/README.md

 **impTest** is a set of tools to run unit tests built with [impUnit](https://github.com/electricimp/impUnit) test framework. *impTest* leverages [Electric Imp Build API](https://electricimp.com/docs/buildapi/) to deploy and run the code on imp devices.
-All the the tools are written in [Node.js](https://nodejs.org/en/) and are fully available in sources.
+All tools are written in [Node.js](https://nodejs.org/en/) and fully available in sources.

 - [Installation](#installation)